silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/05_Inserting_Links.md

 ## Inserting links

-[note]
+> [!NOTE]
-Instead of "Click here" or "Click here to read more about widgets" as the link text, it would be better to say "Read more about widgets".
+> Instead of "Click here" or "Click here to read more about widgets" as the link text, it would be better to say "Read more about widgets".
 You can also add additional information in the link description field (available to screen readers), although it's best practice that the description is different from the link text and provides additional clarification (otherwise screen readers will read the text twice).
-[/note]

 1. You can either type out the link text in the HTML editor or select where you want the link to be added and enter the **Link text** later.
 2. Click and drag across the text that you'd like to add a link to, to highlight it.